 Courtney Rosenthal resides in Austin, TX.
 She has been developing systems and tools based on open source software and Internet protocols for over 35 years.
 She currently works as a software engineer, developing products in the broadband communications sector.

 Courtney is a recognized leader of the community technology and civic technology movements in Texas.
 In 2005, she helped create SaveMuniWireless.Org, which defeated legislation to ban community wireless networks in Texas.
-In 2010, she co-founded Big Gig Austin, the community effort to bring Google gigabit fiber to Austin.
+In 2010, she co-founded Big Gig Austin, the community effort to bring gigabit fiber broadband to Austin.

 From 2002 through 2014, Courtney served on the Austin Community Technology and Telecommunications Commission, a citizen board appointed by the Austin Mayor and City Council to advise them on certain technology issues.
 She contributed to the city’s first open data policy and the creation of the city’s office of civic innovation.
 She received the Distinguished Service Award from the Mayor and City Council for this work.